YourBr0ther/pokenavi/README.md

     npm install
     mkdir .env

-### Add your OpenAI key to the .env file using this format
+### Add your OpenAI key and Mongo key to the .env file using this format
     OPENAI_API_KEY=XXXX
-### Add your Mongo secret key to the .env file using this format
     MONGODB_SECRET=XXXX

-### Pokemon Creation
-    node newPokemon.js

 ### Start PokeNavi
     node server.js